Source: William Notcutt

 - Use in clinical trials

-- Nabilone is a synthetic cannabinoid, licenced for use in chemotherapy induced nausea and vomiting and is a Schedule 4 drug.
+Nabilone is a synthetic cannabinoid, licenced for use in chemotherapy induced nausea and vomiting and since 2010 it is now regulated and prescribed as a Schedule 2 drug (similar to morphine).
 It is widely used to treat pain and spasticity.

-- Sativex has been undergoing clinical trials for 8½ years now and still does not have a licence for clinical use.
-There is an increasing amount being used off-licence on a named-patient basis.
+Sativex has been undergoing clinical trials for 13 years now and still does not have a licence in the UK for clinical use outside of Multiple Sclerosis.